andyatkinson/development_guides/xcode_cli_tools.md

 Xcode Command Line Tools

-Not installed by default on Mac OS, but are needed for installation of any software that is compiled.
+Not installed by default on macOS, but are needed for installation of any software that is compiled.

 ## Steps